BLUEHEAD WRASSE: PRIVATE LIFE LAID BARE

 - …and parasites / other juicy bits (fungal growths, anyone?) from bigger fish

-- The main threat to the species is coral reef degradation or destruction
+- Main threats to the species are coral reef degradation / destruction and pollution

-- The bright colours invite aquarium use, but the trade is not a significant one
+- The bright colours invite aquarium use, but the trade in this species is not critical.

 THE REMARKABLE SEX LIFE OF THE BLUEHEAD WRASSE

 This is an unavoidable topic, I’m afraid.
 The bluehead’s sex life is the most interesting thing about them, and this is no time to be prudish.
-It is the subject of extensive scientific research, not all of which I have read since I decided to write about the species last night.
-Like many human relationships, “it’s complicated”, but in a conch shell it boils down to this:
+It has been the subject of extensive scientific research.
+As with many human relationships, “it’s complicated” but in a conch shell it boils down to this:

 - To recap, BWs are born female and as they mature, some become male.

 - Males reach an ‘initial phase’ when they can breed in groups with females